1Clients should read all lines of credit documents carefully.

 3Credit cards subject to credit qualification.

-Wells Fargo Advisors ("WFA") and its Financial Advisors have a financial incentive to recommend the use of securities-based lending products ("SBLs") rather than the sale of securities to meet client liquidity needs.
-Financial Advisors will receive compensation on Priority Credit Line ("PCL") and other non-purpose SBL from Wells Fargo Bank.
-Your Financial Advisor's compensation is based on the outstanding debit balance in your account.
-In addition, your Financial Advisor's compensation will be reduced if your interest rate is discounted below a certain level.
-This creates an incentive for Financial Advisors to recommend PCL and other SBL products, as well as an incentive to encourage you to maintain a larger debit balance and to discourage interest rate discounts below a certain level.
-The interest you pay for the loan is separate from and in addition to other fees you may pay related to the investments used to secure the loan, such as ongoing investment advisory fees (wrap fees) and fees for investments such as mutual funds and ETFs, for which WFA and/or our affiliates receive administrative or management fees or other compensation.
-Specifically, WFA benefits if you draw down on your loan to meet liquidity needs rather than sell securities or other investments, which would reduce our compensation.
-When assets are liquidated pursuant to a house call or demands for repayment, WFA and your Financial Advisor also will benefit if assets that do not have ongoing fees (such as securities in brokerage accounts) are liquidated prior to or instead of assets that provide additional fees or revenues to us (such as assets in an investment advisory account).
-Further different types of securities have higher release rates than others, which can create a financial incentive for your Financial Advisor to recommend products or manage the account in order to maximize the amount of the loan.
+There are conflicts of interest when WFA recommends that you use a loan secured by your WFA account assets as collateral.
+WFA and its financial advisors have a financial incentive to recommend the use of securities-based lending (SBL) products rather than selling securities to meet client liquidity needs.
+Financial advisors will receive compensation on the outstanding loan balance in your Priority Credit Line account.
+In addition, your financial advisor’s compensation will be reduced if your interest rate is discounted below a certain level.
+This creates an incentive for financial advisors to recommend Priority Credit Line and other SBL products, such as Margin, as well as an incentive to encourage you to maintain a larger loan balance and to discourage interest rate discounts below a certain level.
+The interest you pay for the loan is separate from, and in addition to, other fees you may pay related to the investments used to secure the loan; such as ongoing investment advisory fees (wrap fees) and fees for investments such as mutual funds and ETFs, for which WFA and/or our affiliates receive administrative or management fees or other compensation.
+Specifically, Wells Fargo benefits if you draw down on your loan to meet liquidity needs rather than sell securities or other investments, which would reduce our compensation.
+When assets are liquidated pursuant to a maintenance call or demands for repayment, WFA and your financial advisor also will benefit if assets that do not have ongoing fees (such as securities in brokerage accounts) are liquidated prior to, or instead of, assets that provide additional fees or revenues to us (such as assets in an investment advisory account).
+Further, different types of securities have higher release rates than others, which can create a financial incentive for your financial advisor to recommend products, or manage the account, in order to maximize the amount of the loan.

 Lending and other banking services available through Wells Fargo Advisors (NMLS UI 2234) are offered by banking and non-banking subsidiaries of Wells Fargo & Company, including, but not limited to Wells Fargo Bank, N.A.
 (NMLSR ID 399801), Member FDIC, and Wells Fargo Home Mortgage, a division of Wells Fargo Bank, N.A.
 Certain restrictions apply.
 Programs, rates, terms, and conditions are subject to change without advance notice.
 Products are not available in all states.
 Wells Fargo Advisors is licensed by the Department of Business Oversight under the California Residential Mortgage Lending Act and the Arizona Department of Financial Institutions (NMLS ID 0906158).
 Wells Fargo Clearing Services, LLC, holds a residential mortgage broker license in Georgia and is licensed as a residential mortgage broker (license number MB2234) in Massachusetts.